rmar72/Security-Implementations/passportJWT_demo/README.md

 Within Index.js you'll find the setup code for passport-jwt, express, routes, as well as a mock db (premade users).

-jwt_vanilla.js is a file that has 3 different ways of making ajax calls handling our token, 1.
-XMLHttpRequest, 2. es6 fetch, 3. async/await+fetch.
+jwt_vanilla.js is a file that has 3 different ways of making ajax calls for handling our token,
+  1. XMLHttpRequest,
+  2. es6 fetch,
+  3. async/await+fetch.

 Feel free to uncomment/swap out functionality to see the code accomplish the same goal but in 3 different ways.

 |